wasimusu/distcache/description.md

 - Write wiki

 ##### TODO for communication
-- Spawning cache clients should easier and less error prone.
 - CacheServer starts HealthServers.
 CacheClients start HealthClients.
 - Make sure it works for single server node i.e. the communication between client and server works flawlessly.
 Cache is fine. :)
 - Allow users to change the communication protocol: TCP/UDP/Unix Sockets.

 ##### TODO for persistent storage
-- Add support for binary objects, images, pdf documents, and so.
+- Write binary objects (image, pdfs, etc) to the disk
-- When key is not in the cache, check for it in the disk
+- When key is not in the cache, check for it in the disk/database

 ##### TODO for Cache Design
 - Expiration time on keys.
 It just makes each record expensive to store.